Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/3_Sequence.rst

     * Pick any gene and write the sequence out to a new fasta file
     * For the same gene, write the translated amino acid sequence out to another fasta file

-    * Write a script that:
+    * Write a python script that:
        * Reads in the GenBank file
        * Extracts the nucleotide sequences of each gene
        * Writes them to a single multi-fasta file